 You can read more about the latest enhancements in the Vue blog.

 The solution from Microsoft is not the only one presented on the market.
-However, the latest State of JS survey shows that TypeScript is the most used language here.
+However, the state by GitHub shows that TypeScript is held firm in fourth place year-over-year.
+It remains one of the most used programming languages here.

 Advantages of TypeScript